 The term seniority shall mean an employee's length of continuous service with the employer since her/his date of hire.
+However, seniority as a janitor shall be limited to service as a janitor.

 B. Seniority List

 A seniority list showing the continuous service of each employee will be available to the Association upon request.